PILLAR · LLM SYSTEMS

 Show answer

-No critic/value model → halves optimizer memory; group-relative advantage is well-conditioned for verifiable rewards; simpler to scale.
+No critic/value model → saves ~30–50% of total training memory (depends on value-head sharing); group-relative advantage is well-conditioned for verifiable rewards; simpler to scale.
 Tradeoff: only sequence-level credit assignment.

 3. How would you train a reasoning model from scratch?